microsoft/vscode-azureappservice/README.md

 You may sign out of Azure by selecting "View->Command Palette" and searching for "Azure: Sign Out".

-To select which subscriptions show up in the extension's explorer, click on the "Select Subscriptions..." button on any subscription node (indicated by a "key" icon when you hover over it), or select "View->Command Palette" and search for "Azure: Select Subscriptions".
+To select which subscriptions show up in the extension's explorer, click on the "Select Subscriptions..." button on any subscription node (indicated by a "filter" icon when you hover over it), or select "View->Command Palette" and search for "Azure: Select Subscriptions".
 Note that this selection affects all VS Code extensions that support the [Azure Account and Sign-In](https://github.com/Microsoft/vscode-azure-account) extension.

 ![Select Azure Subscriptions](resources/SelectSubscriptionsScreenshot.png)